market report header.jpg

 WHEAT

 The wheat market is mixed.
-According to the USDA’s January World Agricultural Supply and Demand Estimates report, the outlook for 2024/25 U.S. wheat is up on larger supplies and domestic use.
-Hard Red Spring wheat supplies were raised on higher imports.
-Projected 2024/25 ending stocks are up an estimated 15% from last year.
-The global wheat outlook for 2024/25 is projected to have slightly larger supplies, lower consumption, and reduced trade.
-Higher production in Syria and Pakistan is offsetting reductions from Uruguay.
-Forecasts for the EU are lower as a smaller crop was produced.
-Canada and Australia are forecasted to have larger crops and exports year over year.
+According to the USDA’s January World Agricultural Supply and Demand Estimates report, the outlook for 2024/25 U.S. wheat in January was for slightly larger supplies and domestic use, unchanged exports, and marginally higher ending stocks.
+This increase is contrary to the long-term trend seen in winter wheat acreage declines in favor of corn and soybeans.
+Projected 2024/25 ending stocks are raised up by 15% from last year.
+The global wheat outlook for 2024/25 is for slightly larger supplies, lower consumption, and reduced trade.